armory/spinnaker-operator/README.md

 $ kubectl apply -f deploy/crds/
 ```

+Note: `SpinnakerAccount` CRD is optional.

+### Step 2: Install Operator

 There are two modes for the operator:
-- basic mode to install Spinnaker in a single namespace without validating admission webhook
+- **basic mode** to install Spinnaker in a single namespace without validating admission webhook
-- cluster mode works across namespaces and requires a `ClusterRole` to perform validation
+- **cluster mode** works across namespaces and requires a `ClusterRole` to perform validation

 The main difference between the two modes is that basic only requires a `Role` (vs a `ClusterRole`) and has no validating webhook.